Credit Card Icon

 • Long-Term Care: Regular eye exams at Northwest Eye are crucial for ensuring healthy eyes, especially as you age.
 These visits help in the early identification of other possible eye conditions, ensuring timely intervention and preserving your vision.
 Additionally, we offer financial assistance and insurance verification to help you navigate your options post-surgery.

-Establishing a routine of attending these appointments is important, as they are crucial for your overall health and for maintaining healthy eyes.
+Establishing a routine of attending these appointments is important, as they are crucial for your overall health and for maintaining your vision.
 Remember, we are here to help you through this process.

 Follow the arrows to see the sequence of important appointments after your cataract surgery.
 Each step is crucial for your healing and long-term eye health.